abhimulchandani/handkerchief/README.md

-Handkerchief is an online movie ticket booking website like BookMyShow.
-The users can can view latest movies, their show times, and book tickets by selecting the seats of their choice.
-The GUI, including the seat map for theatre screens was designed using HTML, CSS & JavaScript.
-The back-end of the website was implemented using PHP.
+Handkerchief is an online movie ticket booking website where users can can view the latest movies, their show times, and book tickets by selecting the seats of their choice.
+The GUI, including the seat map for theatre screens has been designed using HTML, CSS & JavaScript.
+The back-end of the website has been implemented using PHP.
 The database has been implemented using MySQL database.

-A website where users can view latest movies, their show times, and book tickets by selecting the seats of their choice.
-The GUI, including the seat map for theatre screens was designed using HTML, CSS & JavaScript.
-The back-end of the website was implemented using PHP.

 To run the website:
 1) Download the contents of the repository